 Bordeaux.
 After a strong frost at the end of April (reducing girondine production by 40%), the hot summer without excess and the harvest under radiant weather gave a beautiful "oceanic" vintage, with fresh, fruity reds, with tender and velvety structures, quickly pleasant.
 Remarkably expressive dry white wines and very beautiful aromatic and powerful sweet wines, therefore for ageing.

 Burgundy.
-Beautiful hot, sunny, early and generous vintage.
-For those who have managed to contain their yields, the reds show sweetness, opulent fruitiness and silky tannins.
-Superb expressive and ripe whites, on all the terroirs of Chablis, Côte d'Or, Chalonnais and Mâconnais.
-Flattering Beaujolais, spectacular in density and flesh, comparable to 2015.
+Beautiful warm, sunny, early and generous vintage.
+For those who have been able to contain their yields, the reds are wines of pleasure, offering softness, opulent fruit and silky tannins.
+Superb, expressive and ripe whites, from all the terroirs of Chablis, Côte d'Or, Chalonnais and Mâconnais.
+Flattering Beaujolais, spectacular density and fleshiness, comparable to the 2015s.

 Bordeaux.
 A wonderful vintage resulting from an incredible weather: 3 months of spring with continuous rainfall then, without transition, 4 months ideally beautiful, hot and dry from the end of June to the end of October.
 In all the Gironde appellations, the reds triumph with mature maturity, moderate alcohol and surf tannins, and will be talked about for a long time.
 Dry, aromatic and full-bodied whites, sweet, creamy and melting whites.

 Burgundy.
 White and red in reduced quantity (-30%) due to spring frosts.
 For the reds, a more heterogeneous vintage but the successful wines are potentially as big as those of 2015.
 Very beautiful rich, precise, balanced and fresh white wines.
 Beautiful classic vintage in Beaujolais with fresh and fleshy wines.